Visyond/website-hugo/site/content/features/tornado.md

 requestURL: /request
 bgImage: /img/banner.jpg
 infoBlockFirst:
+  - descr: >
+      With Visyond, you can run Impact (Tornado) Analysis without long manual setups and quickly see how sensitive your data set is to changes.
+    files:
       - descr: >-
-      With Visyond, you can run Tornado Analysis without long manual setups and quickly see how sensitive your data set is to changes.
-    title: Stress-Test Your Data
-  - descr: >-
           Sometimes models get too complex.
 With Visyond you can simplify them by identifying variables with no significant impact on the output and how they interact with one another.
+        file: /img/Tornado in Browser v4.png
         title: Simplify Models
+    image: /img/Tornado in Browser v4.png
+    title: Stress-Test Your Data
 providesTitle: Get started in minutes
 providesList:
   - text: >-